 #2: Your pet may not receive regular veterinary care

-Pets who panic during their veterinary visits typically don’t receive as much veterinary care as those who tolerate or enjoy their appointments.
+Pets who panic during their veterinary visits typically don’t receive as much veterinary care as those who tolerate or enjoy their BOOK APPOINTMENTs.
 Suppose a cat becomes hard to handle as soon as they see the carrier come out.
 In that case, their owner may be tempted to skip their feline friend’s annual exam, especially if their pet appears healthy.
 We understand visiting the veterinarian can be scary for pets, so we do everything we can to ensure it’s a pleasant experience.
 If your pet becomes fearful, stressed, or anxious during their visit, ask us about anti-anxiety options to help soothe them.

 #3: Your pet may not receive enough exercise